ShahedSabab/telemetry-data-analysis-usingR/README.md

 ![](daily_position.png?raw=true)

 ## 3. Fish Behaviour
-#### A. Investigate the distribution for each species analyzing the latitude
+#### A. Investigate the distribution for each species in certain areas by analyzing the latitude
 ```
+#Waterbody and the value is set as "Red River" if the receiver latitude is less than 50.4,
+#if the latitude is in between 50.4 and 51.2 then the value is set as "South Basin",
+#if the latitude value is in between 51.2 and 51.75 then the value is set as "Narrows",
+# fish with latitude value greater than 51.75 is set as "North Basin"

 fish_df %>%
   mutate(Waterbody = case_when(
     ReceiverLat < 50.4 ~ "Red River",